nosilver4u/imsanity/readme.txt

 Stable tag: 2.8.3
 License: GPLv3

-Imsanity automatically resizes huge image uploads.
+Automatically resizes huge image uploads.
 Are contributors uploading huge photos?
 Tired of manually resizing your images?
 Imsanity to the rescue!

 == Description ==